 - 1. Working with administration to maintain the resources necessary to be a designated Stroke Center. - 2.
-Assuring that call schedules that provide physician availability are prepared on a monthly basis. - 3.
+Assuring that call schedules that provide physician or telemedicine availability are prepared on a monthly basis. - 3.
 Establishing maintaining basic stroke care protocols for the hospital. - 4.
-Oversight responsibility for the Hospital Stroke QI Program per Plan standards, and participation in Regional Stroke System administrative and QI activities as per the Regional Stroke Plan, including data collection and reporting to BREMSS.
+Oversight responsibility for the Hospital Stroke QAA Program per Plan standards, and participation in Regional Stroke System administrative and QA activities as per the Regional Stroke Plan, including data collection and reporting to BREMSS and ADPH/OEMS.